trueos/pcbsd/docs/update.rst

 Create the Customized Modules
 ------------------------------

-To create the customized PBI modules, follow the instructions in  and .
-If the repository directory is ~/myrepo/, make sure that all of the custom modules are listed as subdirectories of that directory.
+To create the customized PBI modules, follow the instructions in :ref:`Bulk Module Creator`.
+If the repository directory is :file:`~/myrepo/`, make sure that all of the custom modules are listed as subdirectories of that directory.

 Next, configure a FTP, HTTP, or HTTPS server to host the directory containing the custom PBI modules.
 The server can be a public URL on the Internet or a private LAN server, as long as it is accessible to your target audience.
-Ensure that this directory is browsable by an FTP client or web browser from a client system before moving on to the next step.
+Ensure that this directory is browsable by an FTP client or web browser from a client system **before** moving on to the next step.

 .. index:: software
 .. _Generate the Custom INDEX: